Phan199112/hapidock/README.md

 ### Dealer Admin user
 A Dealer Admin user has access to read and edit all documents as well as change a document status to `published`.

+# Docker
+We are using Docker for both testing and production. `docker-compose up` will start the test server on port 3000.

+Environment variables need to be set.
+You can set them manually or create a `.env` file for Docker to read.
+Look at `.env_example` for more information.